 \section{Outlook}

-In this paper the study of $3d$ $\mathcal{N}=1$ quiver theories was initiated.
+In this paper we studied the IR behaviour of certain $3d$ $\mathcal{N}=1$ quiver theories.
 Already the simplest possible setup of a two-node quiver with $SU(2)$ gauge groups and one bi-fundamental multiplet reveals quite rich and diverse physical pictures.
 We find the characteristic features of theories with two supercharges observed previously in the literature: walls in the parameter space at which the Witten index jumps, multiple phases with second order phase transitions between them, vacua with spontaneously broken supersymmetry, which can be either stable or meta-stable.
 Especially interesting phase diagrams are found in theories with CS levels of different signs (Sections \ref{SUSUCSlevelsofOppositeSigns}, \ref{SUUCSlevelsofOppositeSigns}).
 The study of phase diagrams was facilitated by some duality considerations: conjecturing certain dualities, one sometimes could gain more understanding of the intermediate "quantum" phases, which are not continuously connected to any weakly coupled limit.

 Two of the dualities considered in the paper can be related to previously conjectured dualities for SQCD-like theories, and obtained from them by gauging flavour symmetries on both sides.
 This tool for generating new dualities is well-known for theories with greater amount of supersymmetry, but our results suggest that it is also applicable in the realm of minimally supersymmetric three-dimensional theories.
 The third duality we discuss involves the confinement of a node, and corresponds to the situation for which at low energies the physics can be described in terms of bilinears (or more generally multi-linears) with respect to the original matter field, and gauge-neutral with respect to a given node.